 Metals are highly recyclable materials due to their intrinsic properties and their economic value.
 If appropriately managed, closing metal loops by increasing their reuse and recycling has the potential to improve resource productivity, and to reduce energy use, some emissions, and waste disposal.

-The Recycling Input Rate (RIR) is a percentage of the contribution to this total of secondary tin, both in refined and unrefined forms, and in 2016 the RIR of tin was above 30%, with re-refined tin contributing approximately 16%.
-These rates have been rising steadily over the last decade, with dips generally corresponding to periods of tin price lows.
+The Recycling Input Rate (RIR) is a percentage of the contribution to this total of secondary tin, both in refined and unrefined forms, and in 2018 the RIR of tin was 31%, with re-refined tin contributing approximately 13% and the remainder reused or reformulated alloys.
+These rates have varied between 30-35% over the last decade, with dips generally corresponding to periods of tin price lows.